HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 6. **Overcurrent vs. Overvoltage**: Remember, fuses and circuit breakers protect against overcurrent, not overvoltage.
 They're not a cure-all for electrical problems.

+#### Safety First: Don't Bypass Protection

+It's tempting to bypass a fuse or stick a larger one in when you're in the middle of a QSO and a fuse blows. **Resist that urge!** **Never replace a blown fuse with one of a higher rating or modify a circuit to defeat overcurrent protection**.
+Defeating safety devices can lead to equipment damage or personal injury.
+Always use the correct fuse type and rating specified by the manufacturer.

+> **Important**: Doing so is like removing the brakes from your car because they slow you down—not a good idea!

 #### Real-World Example

 Here’s a real-world ham radio example: Let’s say you’re setting up a mobile rig in your car.
 You’ve got a 50W VHF/UHF transceiver that draws about 10A at full power.
-You might be tempted to use a 30A fuse "just to be safe."
-But that's overkill and potentially dangerous.
-Stick with a 15A or 20A fuse as recommended by the manufacturer.
+You might be tempted to use a 30A fuse "just to be safe." **But that's overkill and potentially dangerous.
+Using a fuse rated higher than necessary can prevent it from blowing when it should.** Stick with a 15A or 20A fuse as recommended by the manufacturer.

+#### Fuses and Circuit Breakers in DC Circuits

+While we often think of circuit breakers in the context of household AC power, **overcurrent protection is equally important in DC circuits**, like those in mobile or battery-powered setups.
+A short circuit in a DC system can cause wires to overheat rapidly.
+Installing the appropriate fuse in series with the positive lead protects against this risk.

 #### Final Thoughts